jackolsen0171/ProfessorArti/docs/PRD.md

 ## Executive Summary

-Professor Arti is an interactive course visualization and AI chat platform designed specifically for McGill University students.
-Users log in with their McGill credentials to view a personalized graph of their professors, then click on any professor node to chat with an AI assistant about that professor's specific courses and syllabi.
+Professor Arti is a productivity-focused academic assistant designed specifically for McGill University students.
+Users log in with their McGill credentials to access a personalized dashboard that surfaces upcoming tasks, calendar events, and quick access to an AI assistant that understands their professors' courses and syllabi.

 ## Project Vision

-Create an intuitive platform where McGill students can visually explore their academic relationships with professors and engage in AI-powered conversations about specific courses, syllabi, and academic content.
+Create an intuitive platform where McGill students can stay on top of their course work, manage deadlines, and engage in AI-powered conversations about specific courses, syllabi, and academic content.

 ## Target Users